Lightweight, low maintenance and easy to use – we found the 6 best cordless strimmers for a neat and tidy garden

 Despite being slightly heavier than some other models, this machine is still easy to move around as you take on grass and weeds.
 And the 30cm-cutting width is generous, and larger than most in this guide.
 It also has an edging wheel that makes keeping flowerbeds around lawns and paths tidy an easy job.

-One drawback is that you have to buy the Greenworks 40V 2Ah battery for £100 [at Amazon] separately, but once you do you can use it for every 40V Greenworks tool.
-And if you buy more than one you can recharge one battery while using a second one in another machine.
+One drawback is that you have to buy the battery separately for £100 [available at Amazon].
+However, once you do, you can use it with every 40V Greenworks tool, and if you buy more than one, you can recharge one battery while using a second one in another machine.

 How to choose the best cordless strimmer